ln-markets/docs.lnmarkets.com/src/faq/trading_options.md

 - They are all 24-hour options: they expire 1 day after opening the position (you can close them at any time before expiry).
 - The underlying of the option is the LNM perpetual future.
 The forward is the price of this future discounted at the time of expiry.
 Note that the forward is very close not to say equal to the price of the future because the expiry is only 24h.
 - We quote Bitcoin options with BTC as domestic currency, like is the case for inverse futures.
 Which means that the forward price parameter is expressed as USD/BTC.
 However, we display it as BTC/USD for simplicity reasons.
 - The Strike price parameter (price at which the option can be exercised) is expressed as USD/BTC, since BTC is the domestic currency.
 However, we display it as BTC/USD for simplicity reasons.
-We list 3 strikes 3 strikes for calls (next thousand down and 2 next thousands up) and for puts (next thousand up and two next thousands down), and 2 strikes for straddles (the two common to calls and puts).
+We list 3 strikes for calls (next thousand down and 2 next thousands up) and for puts (next thousand up and two next thousands down), and 2 strikes for straddles (the two common to calls and puts).
 For example, if bid price = 45,684.5 and offer price = 45,749.86:
     for call: Strike 1 = K1 = 45,000; Strike 2 =  K2 = 46,000; Strike 3 =  K3 = 47,000
     for put: Strike 1 = K1 = 46,000; Strike 2 =  K2 = 45,000; Strike 3 =  K3 = 44,000